ParaCoToUl/noarr-pipelines/bindings/README.md

 # Bindings to R and Python

-This folder gives an example how to create bindings to R and Python with a code containing noarr-structures and noarr-pipelines.
+This folder gives an example of how to create bindings to R and Python with a code containing noarr-structures and noarr-pipelines.

 This allows us to accelerate algorithms written in R and Python with C++ and CUDA (which then helps us to efficiently utilize both CPU and GPU processing power).